-As beauty editors, we're always on the hunt for the latest and greatest products that will give us flawless, glowing complexions, but sometimes these "magic elixirs" we come across just don't seem to cut it.
+As beauty editors, we're always on the hunt for the latest and greatest products that will give us flawless, glowing complexions, but sometimes these so-called magic elixirs we come across just don't seem to cut it.
 Turns out this isn't necessarily the fault of our products, but rather the inner workings of our own bodies.
 Allow us to explain.

-As the saying goes, you are what you eat, and that couldn't be truer.
+As the saying goes, you are what you eat, and that couldn't be more true.
 Your skin reacts to what you put inside your body, and in some cases, your diet can wreak havoc on your skin.
 Case in point: a phenomenon called "dairy face."
-Milk, cheese, and the like could actually be the main culprits for dark circles, under-eye bags, and white spots.
+Milk, cheese, yogurt, and the like could actually be the main culprits for dark circles, under-eye bags, and acne.
 Why does this happen, you ask?
-We turned to Maria Bella, owner of Top Balance Nutrition in NYC, to find out.
+We turned to dietician Maria Bella to find out.

-Bella explains that milk is a big aggravator for acne.
-What's fascinating is that people who eat Western diets (foods heavy in high-fat dairy, refined grains, red meat, and sugar) are much likelier to have skin issues than populations who don't eat dairy or refined carbs (like Pacific Islanders).
-Dairy, especially, results in an increase of sebum (the oily secretions that cause acne).
-Another issue?
-Milk hormones.
-These often cause inflammation of the skin, as well as premature aging and skin breakdown.
-Yikes!
-Sounds like that late night of Netflix and Cherry Garcia is giving us dark circles for reasons beyond just staying up until we finish the series.
+Bella claims that milk is a big aggravator for acne.
+What's fascinating is that people who eat Western diets (foods heavy in high-fat dairy, refined grains, red meat, and sugar) are more likely to have skin issues than populations that don't eat dairy or refined carbs.
+Dairy, especially, might result in an increase of sebum (the oily secretions that cause acne).

 If you've noticed any of these issues on your own complexion, dairy may be the culprit.
 But what would happen if you cut out dairy entirely?
 According to Bella, it's not an issue: "There are no major risks on leaving dairy out."
-She explains that while adult women need 1000 mg of calcium every day, this can be achieved through foods like fish, beans, figs, collard greens, kale, soybeans, spinach, and hummus, among many others.
-You can also look into taking a daily supplement, like NatureMade Calcium Supplements ($13), but be sure to consult a doctor first.
+She says that while adult women may need around 1000 miligrams of calcium every day, this can be obtained through foods like fish, beans, figs, collard greens, kale, soybeans, spinach, and hummus, among many others.
+You can also look into taking a daily supplement, like NatureMade Calcium Supplements ($12), but be sure to consult a doctor first.